finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 ## Minimum Viable Product (CGS v1)
 - Fix: Clicking on card images that have transparency does not register clicks in the correct location
-- Fix: Pressing Enter on game selection button in the *Main Menu* is ignored
 - Fix: Icon shows Unity logo instead of CGS logo
-- Fix: *Card Search Menu* enums distorted

 ## Maple (CGS v2)
 - Support zooming in/out